-We say ‘prescribed’ for an important reason: we believe the challenges of long-term conditions are best solved with deep involvement from healthcare professionals and the healthcare system.
+We say ‘prescribed’ for an important reason: we believe the challenges of chronic disease are best solved with deep involvement from healthcare professionals and the healthcare system.
 We want to use world-class design and technology to help improve the relationship between patients and their clinicians.
 How we achieve this mission:

 Providing the tools and information to help people bring their condition under control and know what to do if things start to go wrong.